aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/utility-features/_index.md

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-CriticalPath-critical-path.java" >}}

 ## **Printing the TaskWritingException**
-A project consists of a number of tasks and Aspose.Tasks API allows adding, removing and updating task information.
+A project consists of a number of tasks and Aspose.Tasks for Java API allows adding, removing and updating task information.
 If there's a problem when writing tasks, use TasksWritingException to catch them.

 Aspose.Tasks supports printing a message when there's an exception in writing a task.
 This is done with TaskWritingException, in a similar way to how TaskReadingException is used.
 The log message is contained in the public property TasksWritingException.getLogText(), as shown in the following code example.